Zhuzzq/Computer_net_proj/README.md

 #### A sockpuppet analysis of Sina Weibo

-* Scratch the users' info
+* Scrape the users' info and posts
 * Extract the features
-* Train a classifier
+* Train a classifier using random-forest

 #### Requirements:

-* Python3 with requests
+* Python3 with *requests, sklearn, Levenshtein*
 * More...